ucb-rit/savio-training-intro-spring-2019/intro.md

  - [bDrive web app](http://bdrive.berkeley.edu/)
  - [Drive desktop app](https://www.google.com/drive/download/)

+For more ambitious users, Box has a Python-based SDK that can be used to write scripts for file transfers.
+For more information on how to do this, check out the `BoxAuthenticationBootstrap.ipynb` and `TransferFilesFromBoxToSavioScratch.ipynb` from BRC's cyberinfrastructure engineer on [GitHub](https://github.com/ucberkeley/brc-cyberinfrastructure/tree/dev/analysis-workflows/notebooks)

+BRC is working (long-term) on making Globus available for transfer to/from Box and bDrive, but it's not available yet.

+# Data transfer: Box & bDrive with rclone

 [rclone](https://rclone.org/) is a command line program that you can use to sync files between both services and Savio.
 You can read [instructions for using rclone on Savio here](http://research-it.berkeley.edu/services/research-data-management-service/take-advantage-unlimited-bdrive-and-box-storage-using)

-Briefly, configuring rclone is done by running ```rclone config``` on Savio and following the instructions.
-The default options mostly work, but you should select "N" when asked if you want to use autoconfigure.
-For Box, you will need to have rclone installed on your local machine and run ```rclone authorize "box"``` there to complete authentication.
-For both services you will then need to paste a link into your browser and log in to your CalNet account to allow rclone access.
-You will then be given an authentication token, either in your browser or local terminal, which you paste into the ```rclone config``` prompt on Savio.

-Once you've successfully configured rclone you can sync files back and forth between Savio and Box/bDrive using commands akin to the standard command line tools.
+Configuration (on dtn): ```rclone config```
+ - Use auto config? -> n
+ - For Box: install rclone on your PC, then run ```rclone authorize "box"```
+ - Paste the link into your browser and log in to your CalNet account
+ - Copy the authentication token and paste into the ```rclone config``` prompt on Savio

+rclone commands:
 ```
 rclone listremotes # Lists configured remotes.
 rclone lsd remote_name: # Lists directories, but not files.
 Note the trailing colon.